1940

 developed and financed, was created specifically

-to land his executive, TWA, L12 NC18137
+to land his executive TWA L12 NC18137

 airliner, and later, his TWA L18 NC33604